khalidhamza/news-aggregator/README.md

 A robust backend application powered by **PHP (Laravel)**, **MySQL**, and **Docker**, designed to aggregate and unify news articles from multiple trusted sources into a single, centralized API.

-This application seamlessly integrates with **NewsAPI**, **The Guardian**, and **The New York Times**, fetching and normalizing articles in real time.
+This application seamlessly integrates with **NewsAPI**, **The Guardian**, and **The New York Times**, fetching and normalizing articles.
 It provides a consistent data structure and easy access through a RESTful API, making it ideal for analytics, content aggregation, or news-based applications.

 This guide will help you quickly set up, run, and explore the News Aggregator application using Docker.